The cumulative effects of cattle health, nutrition, care and comfort.

 Why is this indicator important to the feedyard sector?

-Feedyards have a moral and ethical responsibility to ensure, to the best of their ability, the health and well-being of the livestock in their care.
+Feedyards have a responsibility to ensure, to the best of their ability, the health and well-being of the livestock in their care.

 Are feedyard employees trained in beef quality assurance (BQA) principles and are these principles implemented at the feedyard?